open-telemetry/oteps/text/0098-metric-instruments-explained.md

 ## Detail

-Here we discuss the eight proposed instruments individually and mention other names considered for each.
+Here we discuss the six proposed instruments individually and mention other names considered for each.

 ### Counter